GriaineigisO/Griaineigis-s-Language-Generator/notes.md

 are present, and also how these features are even marked.
 Based either on user choice or random choice.
 This will mean a high amount of variability in the paragraphs that explain these things

+Let user decide how to spell long vowels

 Features to be randomized/chosen
 Stative verbs vs nominal verbs
 Word order